-I was asked this question on holiday by someone who was staying at the same hotel I was.
-I felt really surprised by it.
+I was asked this question on holiday and felt really surprised by it.

-I responded no and that it was some of the best work to be doing.
-I also talked about that people living with life-changing serious health issues, whether it is temporary or chronic, face a struggle many people never have to deal with.
+My response was no, that it was some of the best work to be doing.
+I also talked about that people living with life-changing health issues, whether temporary or chronic, face a struggle many people never have to deal with.
 And this population deserves to have a good quality of life like anyone else and that is possible.
-I also rambled on about the nature of recovery and how society’s assumption of what it means is not helpful.
+I also rambled on about the nature of recovery and how society’s assumption of what it means.

-This person asked me again, ‘But isn’t it depressing working with people with chronic illness?’
+This person asked me again, ‘But isn’t it depressing supporting people living with chronic illness?’

 Again, I felt surprise and thought, I just answered the question.
-I explained that I did not find it depressing most likely because I experienced a serious illness which has had a permanent effect on my body, and how I appreciate what I can do like having the gin and tonic I was making for myself.
-I spoke about my other half’s mid-life brush with his mortality and how all this meant that we had both been there, been through it, continue to deal with the illnesses’ ongoing impact, and are thriving.
+I explained that I did not find it depressing most likely because I experienced a serious illness which has had a permanent effect on my body.
+And how I appreciate what I can do like having the gin and tonic I was making for myself.
+I spoke about my other half’s mid-life brush with his mortality and how all this meant that we had both been there, been through it, and continue to deal with the illnesses’ ongoing impact.
+And that we are thriving.

-I continued to say that for me serious illness has played a significant part in my life, it has been the inspiration for the work I do now, and so no I do not find working with people with chronic illness depressing but incredibly rewarding, interesting and I continue to learn so much.
-And then talked about how my field of work could be relevant to their field of work, which was corporate social responsibility and ethics at work.
+I continued to say that for me serious illness has played a significant part in my life, it has been the inspiration for the work I do now.
+So no I do not find working with people with chronic illness depressing but incredibly rewarding, interesting and I continue to learn so much.
+And then talked about how my field of work could be relevant to their field of work, which was corporate social responsibility and ethics in the work place.

 Afterwards at the dinner table I reflected on the conversation and felt like my response was a bit garbled and I had missed an opportunity.

 This is what I wish I had said in response.